Enthusiast Gaming will be the first game media and influencer company on Nasdaq

 Enthusiast Gaming announced that it will become a publicly traded company on the Nasdaq stock market, moving a step up from the Toronto Stock Exchange.

 The Toronto-based Enthusiast Gaming aggregates publications, user-generated content, advertisers, events, and influencers that are all about gaming enthusiasm.
 The company owns a network of 100 web sites such as Destructoid, Nintendo Enthusiast, and The Escapist.
-It owns more than 1,000 YouTube channels, and the Luminosity Gaming esports team.
+It owns more than 1,000 YouTube channels and the Luminosity Gaming esports team.
 Enthusiast Gaming’s content reaches more than 300 million gamers a month globally, including 65 million mostly millennial and Generation Z gamers in the U.S.

-By getting on the Nasdaq, the company’s stock could be more widely traded and it could garner more attention, and that could also help it raise more money when it needs to do so.
+By getting on the Nasdaq, the company’s stock could be more widely traded, it could garner more attention, and that could also help it raise more money when it needs to do so.

 The company picked up a lot of its strength in video with the acquisition this year of Omnia Media for $8.5 million in cash and 18.25 million shares of stock, or roughly $24 million.
 That deal added 1,000 YouTube gaming channels, 30 weekly shows, and more than 500 gaming influencers.

-“Omnia has super-engaged videos that watch over 3.2 billion videos a month,” said said Enthusiast Gaming CEO Adrian Montgomery in an interview with GamesBeat.
+“Omnia has super-engaged viewers that watch over 3.2 billion videos a month,” said Enthusiast Gaming CEO Adrian Montgomery in an interview with GamesBeat.
 “What we are really keen on is that this addition to our platform of websites and online communities and sports teams gave us access to high-quality video inventory.
-And we’ve added what we believe is among the most valuable video inventory on on the internet, so we’re really excited about it.”
+And we’ve added what we believe is among the most valuable video inventory on the internet, so we’re really excited about it.”

 Montgomery said that revenue from Omnia Media could help push the company beyond $77 million in revenue in 2020, compared to $61 million in 2019.